< Back to Special Hunt Permits

 Elk Management Assistance Program (EMAP) Application Requirements

 - Private land elk permit applications must be submitted by mail, postmarked no earlier than June 1 and no later than July 15.
-A printable PDF application will be available for download.
-Call 501-223-6440 to receive a paper application by mail.
+Click here to download a printable PDF application. or call 501-223-6440 to receive a paper application by mail.

 - Applications must include a $35 fee.